AnandKumarE/python-Opencv-tesseract/README.md

 # python-Opencv-tesseract
-Detecting face and identtifying people using Opencv-python.
+Face Detection and identifying project using Opencv-python as a part of university of Michigan's Python3 programming specialization.